 Image: resetting a DNS zone will revert the zone to the default state.

 It is worth repeating that any records you added will be removed and that any records you changed will be reset.
-For instance, in the above screenshot we can see the MX record we changed earlier (we pointed it to our spam filter).
-When the zone is reset the destination of the MX record will be reset to the default value (that is, it will point to example.net).
+For instance, in the above screenshot you can see the MX record we changed earlier.
+When the zone is reset the destination of the MX record is reset to the default value (that is, it will point to example.net).

-A domain’s name servers are managed via the domain registrar’s control panel.
+Name servers are managed via your domain registrar’s control panel.
 If your domain is registered with us then you can view and change the name servers via your billing account:

-In the below example the name servers are pointing to ns5.catalyst2.net and ns6.catalyst2.net, which are the name servers for our shared Linux servers.
+In the below example the name servers point to ns5.catalyst2.net and ns6.catalyst2.net, which are the name servers for our shared Linux servers.
 The name servers for your domain may be different.

 Image: the name servers for the domain example.net.

-When you change a DNS record it will take roughly 24 hours for the change to propagate to all DNS servers on the internet.
-Often it takes less time, but occasionally it takes longer.
+When you change a DNS record it takes roughly 24 hours for the change to propagate to all DNS servers on the internet.
+Usually it takes less time, but occasionally it takes longer.
 This means that you will not instantly see the result of DNS changes you make.
-For instance, for this article we changed where mail for example.net is routed to.
-While that changes is propagating incoming emails may be sent to either the old server or the new server.
+For instance, for this article I changed where mail for example.net is routed to.
+While that change is propagating incoming emails may be sent to either the old or new mail server.

 The TTL value shown in the Zone Editor can, in theory, help speed up the DNS resolution.
-The default value is 14400 seconds, which means that DNS server should check if the DNS zone has changed every 4 hours.
-You can lower the value to, say, 3600 some time before you make DNS changes.
+The default value is 14400 seconds, which means that DNS servers should check if the DNS zone has changed every 4 hours.
+You can lower the value to, say, 3600 some time before you make your DNS changes.
 However, there is no guarantee that DNS servers will honour lower values.
 In fact, they almost certainly won’t.

 As mentioned, the full stop at the end of the domain name is important. cPanel is quite smart when it comes to preventing trailing dot issues but if you are managing your DNS elsewhere then this may cause issues.
 If you suspect that a DNS change you made has gone wrong, there are various tools you can use to check your DNS records.
 Alternatively, please feel free to ask us to check the DNS for you.